Tiny-Earth/DemoSite/site/src/experiences.md

 - **One-minute writes:** With one minute to respond, students reflect, think critically, or brainstorm in response to a question or prompt.
 These can be collected as “exit tickets.”
 - **Problem-based learning:** Students address a complex and real-life question that has a specific goal.
 They work in teams to assess the problem, research more information, and devise a solution.
 - **Quizzes:** Students complete short, frequent assessments that can gauge prior knowledge, preparedness for class, or understanding of the week’s lessons.
-- **Random call:** Students are randomly selected to participate in activities, answer questions, or share their thoughts.
+- **Equitable call:** Students are randomly selected to participate in activities, answer questions, or share their thoughts.
 This can be done in various ways: create a roster that lists students’ names in a random order, pick names from a bucket, distribute tokens such as playing cards and randomly draw cards.
 Note: Pairing this with a think-pair-share can make this activity more equitable and just.
 - **Self-reflection/journaling:** Students keep a journal of their learning to reflect on their progress, noting what they’ve understood and what they need to improve.
 - **Strip sequence:** Students receive the steps (written, pictorially, or both) to a process on strips of paper that are jumbled.
 Then have students put the strips in chronological order.